Collect logs from Microsoft SQL Server

 -

-A red arrow will be displayed next to the new object’s name, which indicates the object is disabled.
-Right-click on the audit object and select Enable audit.
+A red icon will be displayed next to the new object’s name, which indicates the object is inactive.
+Right-click on the audit object and select Enable Server Audit Specification.

 -